Welcome to the Walleye Anglers Trail

 — Tommy Skarlis, PWT, MWC and W.A.T. champion

 Tentative WAT Schedule for 2018, we are working to secure the Permits with the DNR to make it official.
+Please note the Genoa Tournament is now June 24th, not July 24th.

 If you have any questions, please do not hesitate to contact our Tournament Director Jason Hughes at email@example.com